spencermountain/wtf_wikipedia/README.md

 <!-- spacer -->
 <img height="50px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

-#### What about html scraping..?
+#### How about html scraping..?

 Wikimedia's [official parser](https://www.mediawiki.org/wiki/Parsoid) turns wikitext ➔ HTML.

 <!-- You can even get html from the api [like this](https://en.wikipedia.org/w/api.php?format=json&origin=*&action=parse&prop=text&page=Whistling). -->

-if you prefer this **_screen-scraping_** workflow, you can pluck parts of a page [like that](https://observablehq.com/@mbostock/working-with-wikipedia-data).
+if you prefer this **_screen-scraping_** workflow, you can pluck at parts of a page [like that](https://observablehq.com/@mbostock/working-with-wikipedia-data).

-that's cool, too!
+that's cool!

 getting structured data this way is still a complex, weird process.
-Manually spelunking the html is usually just as tricky and error-prone as scanning the wikitext itself.
+Manually _spelunking_ the html is sometimes just as tricky and error-prone as scanning the wikitext itself.

 The contributors to this library have come to that conclusion, [as many others have](https://www.mediawiki.org/wiki/Alternative_parsers).